apache/tajo/tajo-docs/src/main/sphinx/functions/string_func_and_operators.rst

     select 'Ta' || 'jo';
     > 'Tajo'

-.. function:: ascii (string text)
+.. function:: ascii (string TEXT)

   Returns the ASCII code of the first character of the text.
   For UTF-8, this function returns the Unicode code point of the character.
   For other multibyte encodings, the argument must be an ASCII character.

   :param string: input string
-  :rtype: int4
+  :rtype: INT4
   :example:

   .. code-block:: sql